prack/php-rack/README.md

 Things I'm would love guidance on/help with
 ===========================================

-* The Prack_Lint implementation and tests is very... pragmatic.
+* The <tt>Prack_Lint</tt> implementation and tests is very... pragmatic.
 The outcome is the same as Rack's, but the code isn't pretty.
 If any awesome PHP coders could take a look, I'd be eternally grateful.
 * What about string encoding in PHP vs. Ruby?
 I'm not sure how to handle this, so I'm ignoring it on account of the fact that PHP strings have no intrinsic encoding.
 I'm assuming they'll just